ucb-rit/savio-training-dask-2019/dask.md

 First you'll need to start your Python process and set up the Dask cluster.

 Then you'll need to follow [these instructions](http://research-it.berkeley.edu/services/high-performance-computing/using-brc-visualization-node-realvnc) to connect to the visualization node.
-Once on the visualization node, you'll open a browser and connect to the relevant port (port 8787 by default) on the node on which your Python process is running.
+Once on the visualization node, you'll open a browser (you can run `firefox` from the terminal) and connect to the relevant port
+(port 8787 by default) on the node on which your Python process is running.

 Note that the `ip = "*"` argument is critical for allowing one to view the web UI from the viz node.